Can’t decide between using the Traffic objective or Conversion objective for your Facebook ads?

 For example, if you choose video views, Facebook will show your ads to people who watch lots of videos on the platform.
 If you use the Traffic objective then they will show ads to people who click on lots of ads and if you use the Conversion objective optimising for standard events, such as purchases, they’ll show your ads to people most likely to take that event action such as purchase of your product.

-The algorithm works by segmenting people into buckets based on how likely they are to take your objective action, such as click on your ad using the Traffic objective or trigger the conversion event you optimise for when using the Conversion objective.
+The algorithm works by segmenting people into buckets based on how likely they are to take your objective action, such as click on your ad using the Traffic objective to send people to Messenger to start an easy conversation or trigger the conversion event you optimise for when using the Conversion objective.

 If you are a winner in the ad auction, Facebook will show your ads to people they have bucketed into the most likely to take that action.
 Then over time, as ad fatigue becomes an issue or when you scale your campaigns and there are no more people left in that bucket, they move to the next one of people quite likely to take your campaign objective action and that is when your cost per results start to increase.